Feyerabend/ABC80/abc802/README.md

 The precision of seconds given in fractions may or may not be the true or actual case, as the timing in many cases was not that precise.
-Therefore most numbers are given as rounded today, unless they are from computers tested a long time ago and already published as in fractions.
+Therefore most numbers are given as rounded up today, unless they are from computers tested a long time ago and already published as in fractions.

 | Program       | Mods    | Seconds         |